smarusik/zingle_api_android/README.md

 ```java
 static boolean initializeConnection(String apiURL, String apiVersion, String token, String password);
 ```
 Initializes basic parameters for connecting to API.
 Doesn't make any verification (it means true answer doesn't mean that login and password are correct and URL is working).
-Ask Zingle support for URL and version strings of current API server.
-See also [api versioning docs.](https://github.com/Zingle/rest-api/blob/master/README.md#api-versioning)
+Consult Zingle dashboard or support for URL and version strings of current API server.
+See also [api versioning.](https://github.com/Zingle/rest-api/blob/master/README.md#api-versioning)

+After connection initialization you can proceed with registering conversations.
+Each conversation supports exchanging with messages between specified service and contact.

 ```java
 static void addConversation(String serviceId, String contactId, String contactChannelValue);